yaqwsx/bcthesis/symdivine.md

 Given this set up, the implementation of the `advance` function for successor generation is straightforward.
 In theory, \symdivine produces successors by an exhaustive enumeration -- every possible thread interleaving is emitted.
-This approach would cause a state-space explosion well-sknown from explicit-state model checkers that operate on top of \llvm like \divine.
+This approach would cause a state-space explosion well-known from explicit-state model checkers that operate on top of \llvm like \divine.
 To at least partially alleviate the state-space explosion, the interpreter involves the so-called
 $\tau$-reduction\cite{RBB13}.
 In practice the interpreter does not emit every